Hellbender (film): Reception

 Leslie Felperin of The Guardian awarded the film three out of five stars, praising the film's script, visual effects, and cinematography, calling it "[a] highly original exercise in folk horror".
 Katie Rife from The A.V.
 Club scored the film a grade B, commending the film's cinematography, visuals, editing, and performances, while also noting the films' low-budget special effects.

+Brain Tallerico of RogerEbert.com gave the film three out of four stars, commending the Adams family for making "daring, confident genre films", adding that it "gets better as it gets more surreal".
+He added that the film lives up to the legacy of the "witch horror" genre.